Search our website

-How Long Does a Consent Order Take in the UK?
+How Long Does a Consent Order Take in the UK In 2026?

-Short answer: In straightforward cases, a consent order is sealed by a judge on average between 2 to 4 weeks after it reaches the court.
+Short answer: In straightforward cases, a consent order is sealed by a judge on average between 2 and 4 weeks after it reaches the court.

-Allow six to eight weeks from signing the paperwork to having a legally binding financial order in your hand, as various factors can cause delays.
+Allow six to eight weeks from signing the paperwork to having a legally binding financial order in your hand, as the courts’ workload and accuracy of your agreement can cause delays.

 Request A Free Callback From Our Experts